 The Snuza Hero is a great little monitor, and it’s popular for a few reasons.
 You can clip it over your baby’s diaper.
 This makes it easy to use, even on hot summer days when your baby isn’t wearing a sleep sack or pajamas.

 The size makes it easy to travel with because it isn’t bulky, and you’ll be able to monitor your baby’s breathing no matter where your travels take you.

 One unique feature is that the device will vibrate to stimulate your baby if there is no abdominal movement for 15 seconds.
 At the 20-second mark, the device will sound an alarm.

 There are no wires or cords to create a safety hazard.
-Plus, the device is made of medical grade plastics to prevent any skin reaction.
-This would be a good option for babies with extremely sensitive skin or allergies.
+Plus, the device is made of medical-grade plastic to prevent skin reactions.
+This makes it a good option for babies with sensitive skin or allergies.

 A rechargeable battery is included.